-The uncertainties and controversies in this analysis include incorporating a class-effect for transthyretin stabilizing agents, limited ATTR-CM-specific data on mortality, disease progression, and cost, as well as the inclusion of vutrisiran.
+The uncertainties and controverses in this analysis include incorporating a class-effect for transthyretin stabilizing agents, limited ATTR-CM-specific mortality, disease progression, and cost data, and the inclusion of vutrisiran.

 Given the limited amount of publicly available data on acoramidis to inform a differentiated effect compared to tafamidis, we estimated the impact of transthyretin stabilizing agents as a class rather than as individual medications.
-This decision was also driven by the availability of stage-specific clinical data from the older ATTR-ACT [tafamidis] clinical trial, which was not available for the ATTRibute [acoramidis] study population.
-We note that the ATTR-ACT [tafamidis] clinical trial was more advanced in their stage of disease, and clinical experts voiced this may not reflect the current ATTR-CM population as screening has improved.
-Therefore, to model the effects of treatment in a current ATTR-CM population given available data, we combined the clinical efficacy data from ATTR-ACT [tafamidis] and population characteristics from the ATTRibute [acoramidis] trial.
+This decision was also driven by the availability of stage-specific clinical data from the older ATTR-ACT [tafamidis] clinical trial, which was not available for the ATTRibute [acoramidis] study population; we note that the ATTR-ACT [tafamidis] clinical trial was more advanced in their stage of disease, and clinical experts voiced this may not reflect the current ATTR-CM population as screening has improved.
+Therefore, in an attempt to model the effects of treatment in a current ATTR-CM population given available data, we melded the clinical efficacy data from ATTR-ACT [tafamidis] and population characteristics from the ATTRibute [acoramidis] trial.
 To make comparisons at the medication-level rather than class-level, studies with granular NYHA functional class specific disease progression, hospitalization rates, costs, and survival data would be necessary to inform the model parameters and ascertain a difference between transthyretin stabilizing medications.

-Given the limited availability of contemporary, real-world, population-level data relating to ATTR-CM, identifying ATTR-CM specific mortality, disease progression, and cost data was challenging.
+Given the limited availability of contemporary, real-world, population-level data relating to ATTR-CM disease progression, identifying ATTR-CM specific mortality, disease progression, and cost data was challenging.
+For mortality estimation, reported mortality rates in the ATTRribute [acoramidis] clinical trial were significantly better than all-cause average population mortality (we estimated a standardized mortality ratio [SMR] of 0.8), and was inconsistent with prior findings and discussions with clinical experts.
+Therefore, we estimated mortality using the older ATTR-ACT [tafamidis] clinical trial, and found a SMR of ~1.18 for ATTR-CM and a relative risk of 0.58 for the treatment group, which aligns better with prior research.
 To test how our mortality assumption impacts the value of the transthyretin stabilizing agent class, we conducted a scenario analysis modeling the ATTRibute trial [acoramidis] clinical trial population and mortality estimates to test the uncertainty.
+We find baseline survival changes, but the incremental life years and QALYs gained are similar between approaches.
+However, the overall health care costs decline and incremental change in costs is smaller which improves the estimated value of treatments.

 Furthermore, uncertainty around our disease progression and cost inputs exists.
-We assumed the disease progression data (transition probabilities) from the placebo arm, which are publicly available based on the ATTR-ACT [tafamidis] clinical trial, represented the general NYHA functional class progression of ATTR-CM over time.
-Further, we assumed the treatment arm incorporated the treatment effect in NYHA functional class progression of ATTR-CM over time; it is known that disease progression can be more rapid in more advanced disease and these transition probabilities should help capture this effect.
+We assumed the disease progression data (transition probabilities), publicly available based on the ATTR-ACT [tafamidis] clinical trial, from the placebo arm represented the general NYHA functional class progression of ATTR-CM over time, and the treatment arm incorporated the treatment effect in NYHA functional class progression of ATTR-CM over time; it is known that disease progression can be more rapid in more advanced disease and these transition probabilities should help capture this effect.
 Given the lack of publicly available transition probabilities indicating ATTR-CM disease progression with and without treatment for acoramidis, we assume the ATTR-ACT [tafamidis] clinical trial represented the transthyretin stabilizing agent class.
 With additional data on acoramidis, we may have been able to conduct a drug-level, rather than class-level analysis.
 Furthermore, ATTR-CM specific health care costs by NYHA functional class were not available in the published literature, and we instead used estimates for obstructive hypertrophic cardiomyopathy (OCH).
 Non-ATTR-CM specific data may increase uncertainty in our results.